yangcao77/odo-fork/docs/IDP-YAML.md

     # Task containers will ALWAYS stay up and be reused after they are used (eg they will never be disposed of after a single use).

     # Tasks that share the same build image will ALWAYS run in the same container during a scenario.
-    # - Tasks that share a build image value, must have the exact same volume mappings, or the IDP is invalid and should not be executed.

     - name: maven-build
       container: maven-build-container